exgalcos/exgalcos.github.io/publications.md

 Baek, S., *Park, H., and Park, J.  Variable Selection by Mirror Statistics and Knockoff Statistics in Sufficient Dimension Reduction.

 ### 2021

+*Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
+_Accepted to Statistics in Medicine_.

 Baek, S.  and  Park, J.  (2021+) A Computationally Efficient Approach to Estimating Species Richness and Rarefaction Curve.
   _Accepted in Computational Statistics._